Pam Silverberg, CSA

 Diana shared “having seen many changes in seniors’ housing and the health care system over the years, I feel it is more important than ever to help people discover what choices are available for themselves and their family members.”

-As an Interim Care Manager, Diana utilizes over 25 years of her expertise in individual and family work.
+As an Senior Care Manager, Diana utilizes over 25 years of her expertise in individual and family work.
 She is dedicated to providing valuable support to families in understanding and finding their care options.
 Diana continues to enjoy this tradition of helping others find their own way.